 From its earliest phases and over the past four decades, the Assembly Summer Internship Program has been celebrated and strongly supported by the Armenian community with major gifts from the Richard Tufenkian Memorial Fund, the John Hanessian Scholarship Fund, the Armen Astarjian Scholarship Fund, the Ohanian Memorial Fund, Ann Hintlian, Ann Nahigian, James and Connie Melikian, the Knights of Vartan, the Estate of Haig J. Boyadjian, and the Estate of George Judge Karabedian (George Kay), as well as generous contributions in memory of former Assembly Board Members Dr. Lionel Galstaun, Peter Kezirian, and John O’Connor.
 In 2003, the Armenian Assembly’s Summer Internship Program was renamed in honor of Aram and Florence Terjenian and Annie Thomas after the announcement of their pace-setting $1 million donation to the program.

 The “Celebrating the Future” Gala is co-chaired by Sosy Hachigian (Assembly intern class of 1991) and Diane Barsam (Assembly intern class of 1981).
 Tickets are $200 per person.
 RSVP and payment are due by February 24, 2017.
-Contact Assembly Western Region Manager Aline Maksoudian at (626) 577-0025 or email her [email protected] make your reservation or if you are interested in becoming a sponsor for the evening.
+Contact Assembly Western Region Manager Aline Maksoudian at (626) 577-0025 or email her at firstname.lastname@example.org to make your reservation or if you are interested in becoming a sponsor for the evening.